hummingbird-dev/HummingbirdTreeview.vue/README.md

 ## Input data

-HummingbirdTreeview.vue makes it super easy to create deep hirarchical trees.
+HummingbirdTreeview.vue makes it super easy to create deep hierarchical trees.
 The key is to create a simple Javascript array of objects:

 ``` javascript